jinyizju/V.PhyloMaker2/README.md

 Note:
-Supplementary of the V.PhyloMaker2 paper (i.e. Jin & Qian 2022) can be found in https://github.com/jinyizju/Supplementary-files-of-the-V.PhyloMaker2-paper
+upplementary of the V.PhyloMaker2 paper (i.e. Jin & Qian 2022) can be found in https://github.com/jinyizju/Supplementary-files-of-the-V.PhyloMaker2-paper